Dustincassiday/grunt-resx-to-json-delimited/README.md

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
-Once you're familiar with that process, you may i nstall this plugin with this command:
+Once you're familiar with that process, you may install this plugin with this command:

 ```shell
 npm install grunt-resx-to-json-delimited --save-dev